-Irregularity: any act or omission by a student in violation of the rules, guidelines and instructions relating to (the completion of) examinations.
-This includes, among others, fraud and plagiarism.
+Irregularity: any act or omission by a student in violation of the rules, guidelines and instructions relating to (the completion of) educational units and/or examinations.
+This includes, among others, plagiarism and other forms of fraud.

 Lecturer: a person guiding students in course meetings towards the end results and providing students with relevant feedback on performance during course meetings and in assignments